NokkTsang/AI_Gaming_Agent/README.md

 ## Log

+### 25/10/2025

+- **Multi-monitor support**: Agent now works correctly with multiple monitors
+  - Fullscreen mode: Select specific monitor (0=all, 1=primary, 2=secondary, etc.)
+  - Window mode: Auto-detects which monitor contains the window, captures only that monitor
+  - Fixed coordinate mapping with monitor offsets for accurate clicks
+- **Window capture optimization**:
+  - Captures only window content (not full screen) for better resolution and token efficiency
+  - Fixed macOS window capture to use `CGRectNull` (was capturing all screens with `CGRectInfinite`)
+  - Window images maintain higher effective resolution when sent to LLM
+- **Interactive launcher** (`run_agent.sh`):
+  - Two-level menu: mode selection → monitor/window selection
+  - Dynamic monitor detection with resolution and position display
+  - "Back" option (`b`) at any prompt to return to main menu
+- **Improved logging**:
+  - Removed verbose window list spam (was printing 3 times)
+  - Cleaner output with single match confirmation
+  - Better error messages for window capture failures

 ### 23/10/2025

 - Unified window capture across Windows/macOS/Linux in a single API:
   - Windows: Win32 PrintWindow for true background window capture; automatic fullscreen fallback if unavailable
   - macOS: Quartz CGWindowListCreateImage for a specific window; automatic fullscreen fallback if unavailable
   - Linux: Prefer `xwd` for window dump; fallback to `xwininfo` geometry + mss; automatic fullscreen fallback when tools are missing
 - Added fuzzy window title matching (substring first, then fuzzy) and window list printing for easier selection
 - Added a new test case `src/modules/test/test_window_capture.py`
 - Agent now supports prioritized window capture when a title is configured via environment variable:
   - `WINDOW_TITLE` (e.g., `$env:WINDOW_TITLE = "chrome"` on PowerShell)
   - If not set, behavior remains fullscreen-only
 - Requirements updated for macOS:
   - Added `pyobjc-framework-Quartz; sys_platform == "darwin"` for macOS window capture
 - Linux system tools (optional, not in pip requirements): `wmctrl`, `xdotool`, `xwininfo`, `xwd`
 - Test of window capturing only done on WindowsOS